home | faq

 If your legs really have given up the most obvious bail-out point

-the train station, and within the same range of the services at
+the train station, and within 6 miles of the services at

-Taunton Deane on the M5 a few miles later (accessible from a back road).
+Taunton Deane on the M5 (accessible from a back road).
 You could hang out

 there until your put-upon spouse/partner/friend shows up.